 Jesus has called Christians to unity "that they may all be one, as you Father, are in me and I am in you."
 (Jn 17:21) I hope we can love one another as He has loved us.
 (Jn 13:34).

 Jesus Christ is Lord of all.
-If you have never made a personal decision for Christ, I beg you to do so now.
-It was the best thing I ever did.
+If you have never made a personal decision for Christ, we beg you to do so now.
+It was the best thing I (Hugh) ever did.
 Here is an article that shows you how to do that.

 Mark Bonocore answers: The early Church was called BOTH "Orthodox" and "Catholic."
 St. Ignatius of Antioch, a disciple of the Apostles, calls the Church by both these names as early as A.D.
 107. The term "the Way" was used by Jewish Christians to describe the Christian Faith of the New Covenant to non-Christian Jews.
 From the Jewish Christian point of view (and indeed from the point of view of both the Catholic Church and the Eastern Orthodox Church today) the Church of Jesus Christ is not something separate from Israel, but is the true Israel --the true manifestation of the Chosen People (see Gal 6:16, 1 Peter 2:9-10, etc.).
 This is why the Eastern Church is correct to refer to the saints of the Old Testament as "St. Abraham" and "St. Moses," etc. For, we are not a replacement for Israel of old, but an unbroken continuation of Israel under the promised King and Messiah of Israel, and His Church is His Kingdom of Israel, expanded to include all the Gentile peoples of the earth.
 And so, in Acts of the Apostles, when you have Jewish Christians addressing their fellow Jews who are not yet full Christians, you will see them refer to it as "the Way" --that is, the true manifestation of Israel --the "sect" that truly represents Israel, as opposed to the other Jewish sects (the Pharisees, Sadducees, Essenes, Zealots, etc.) who did not recognize the true King of Israel, Who is the only "Way" --the "Way, the Truth, and the Life."
 But, when Gentile Christians spoke of the Church, they stressed its truth and its universality; and this is why and how the terms "Orthodox" and "Catholic" were applied to the Church.
 And those two terms exist today.

-For those who are struggling with the Catholic Church, I suggest this simple prayer:
+For those who are struggling with the Catholic Church, we suggest this simple prayer:

 "Lord Jesus, I love you and I surrender my life to your Holy will.
 Would you mind sharing with me your heart about Catholicism?
 Steer me to sources that can answer my questions the way that you would have it.
 But most of all touch my heart and share with me your feelings about the Catholic Church."

-I pray you'll find where God wants you to be, and I'm confident that your simple prayer, something like the above will lead you there.
-Let me know how it turns out.
-I'm confident that He will steer you to the Church that has been with us since the apostles, and that ministries that come and go with fervent, magnetic and dynamic personalities will lose the sparkle, and will appear lack lustre in the simple ageless experience of Jesus in the Eucharist.
+We pray you'll find where God wants you to be, and we are confident that your simple prayer, something like the above will lead you there.
+Let us know how it turns out.
+We're confident that He will steer you to the Church that has been with us since the apostles, and that ministries that come and go with fervent, magnetic and dynamic personalities will lose the sparkle, and will appear lack lustre in the simple ageless experience of Jesus in the Eucharist.